Introduction

 Don't forget that Chinese people also have kids that don't eat spicy foods and also can be picky, so even if not on the menu, you can always ask for plain noodles (if you manage to do it in Chinese 😉)

-What do kids in China do for fun?
+What to do in China with kids for fun?

 The reason why China is such an amazing destination for families with kids is that there are a lot of fun things that you just stumble across!